dhaasler/madcubapy/docs/source/visualization/interaction.rst

 Interacting with Maps and Figures
 #################################

-The `madcubapy.visualization` package offers various functions to let the user interact with plotted figures and maps.
+The :ref:`madcubapy.visualization.interaction<interaction>` module offers various functions to let the user interact with plotted figures and maps.

 Get pixel coordinates from mouse clicks
 =======================================